 Fittingly enough for this topsy-turvy world, the final sentence on Lucas was passed by none other than Aimee Challenor.
 In a statement on Twitter (of course) she announced she was resigning from the Green Party, saying that Lucas’ proposed meeting with WPUK was proof the Greens have a “significant transphobia problem”.

-At around the same time, it emerged that Lucas had been added to Terfblocker, an online widget that allows someone to ensure that they are never exposed to the hateful words of people who fail to follow trans orthodoxy, by automatically blocking them on Twitter.
+At around the same time, it emerged that Lucas had been added to Terfblocker (she has since been removed).
+Terfblocker is an online widget that allows someone to ensure that they are never exposed to the hateful words of people who fail to follow trans orthodoxy, by automatically blocking them on Twitter.
 According to Lucas’ own account, Aimee Challoner helped run Terfblocker, helping to ensure the voices of thousands of women (and a few men) are kept quiet online.

 At the last count, the list blocks more than 10,000 usernames – mine included – belonging to people who are, by implication, accused of wickedness and cast into the electronic darkness.
 Now Lucas’ name is there too.
 So it’s official: Caroline Lucas, Green leader and champion of transgender rights, is a Terf whose words must not be heard.
 That’ll teach her to watch her mouth, eh lads?